lynnasberg/OccultationCalculator/README.md

 # OccultationCalculator
-Calculates the time at which mutual planetary occultations happen
+Calculates the time at which mutual planetary occultations happen.
+Currently the results aren't accurate, this is probably due to inaccurate data.